-Preparation for adulthood includes programs and services to prepare youth in out-of-home care for the transition to a successful adulthood.
-Services for all children and youth in out-of-home care should include efforts to build life skills, self-sufficiency competencies, and permanent connections; however, such services with the exception of Chafee are mandatory for youth fourteen (14) years of age and older regardless of their permanency goal.
+Independent Living includes programs and services to prepare youth in out-of-home care for the transition from a structured living environment to living on their own.
+Services for all children and youth in out-of-home care should include efforts to build life skills and self-sufficiency competencies; however, such services are mandatory for youth fourteen (14) years of age and older.

-7.305.2 SPECIFIC PROCEDURES
+7.305.2 SPECIFIC PROCEDURES [Rev. eff.
+11/1/15]

-- A. The county department shall assess all youth in foster care who have reached the age of fourteen (14) for services to prepare for adulthood and shall complete the Roadmap to Success part of the Family Services Plan (FSP).
-This is required regardless of the specified permanency goal of the case plan. - B. The county department's assessment shall include documentation of: - 1.
-The youth's capacity for self-sufficiency and self-support by reviewing daily living skills, in consideration of their age and appropriate developmental expectations/milestones. - 2.
-An evaluation of individual, family, community, and financial support resources available to promote emancipation or semi-independent living. - C. Following assessment, the Roadmap to Success (RTS) shall be developed in consultation with the youth, caseworker, care provider(s), and, at the option of the youth, up to two (2) other significant persons chosen by the youth who are not the foster parent or caseworker for the youth and documented in the FSP in the state automated system.
+- A. The county department shall assess all youth in foster care who have reached the age of fourteen (14) for independent living services and complete the independent living section of the Family Services Plan (FSP).
+This assessment and planning for independent living is required regardless of the specified permanency goal of the case plan. - B. The county department's assessment shall include documentation of: - 1.
+The youth's capacity for self-sufficiency and self-support by reviewing daily living skills.

+- 2. An evaluation of individual, family, community, and financial support resources available to promote emancipation or semi-independent living. - C. Following assessment, the Independent Living Plan (ILP) shall be developed in consultation with the youth, caseworker, care provider(s), and, at the option of the youth, up to two (2) other significant persons chosen by the youth who are not the foster parent or caseworker for the youth and documented in the FSP in the state automated system.
 If the county department of human or social services has good cause to believe an individual selected by the youth will not act in his or her best interest, the planning team may designate another advocate for the youth. - 1.
-The case plan and court report following a staffing or meeting shall describe the services to help the youth transition to successful adulthood including, but not limited to, participation in on-going opportunities to engage in age and developmentally appropriate activities, and, if the youth is pregnant and/or a parent, the parenting supports provided to the youth... - 2.
+The case plan and court report following a staffing or meeting shall describe the services to help the youth transition to successful adulthood including, but not limited to, participation in on-going opportunities to engage in age and developmentally appropriate activities, and, if the youth is pregnant and/or a parent, the supports provided to the youth. - 2.
 The case plan shall document the rights of the youth to education, health, visitation, court participation, the right to stay safe and avoid exploitation, and the right to receive a credit report annually.
-A signed acknowledgement that the youth was provided a copy of these rights and that they were explained in an age or developmentally appropriate way shall be included in the case plan. - D. The county department may utilize a Supervised Independent Living placement for: - 1.
-Youth at least sixteen (16) years of age through the last day of the month of their twenty-first (21) birthday when: - A. The county has placement and care responsibility. - B. Approved supervised independent living placement settings may include an approved college dormitory, transitional living program, an apartment or other private housing, or another age or developmentally appropriate placement.
-Professional contact and ongoing support must meet section 7.202.1 requirements. - C. The use of a supervised independent living placement for youth ages sixteen (16) up to eighteen (18) may only be utilized after considering the youth's developmental needs and assets, supports that are available to the youth, and documentation in case notes that all other options have been exhausted. - D. For youth ages sixteen (16) up to eighteen (18) placement in a supervised independent living placement must follow a period in out-of-home care.
+A signed acknowledgement that the youth was provided a copy of these rights and that they were explained in an age or developmentally appropriate way shall be included in the case plan. - D. Criteria and Use of Independent Living Arrangements